top of page

 When the Stress Is Political — Not Just Personal

-We are living through:
+We are navigating:

 • Attacks on LGBTQIA2S+ rights and bodily autonomy